Somewhere in the back of our minds, we typically associate humus with good, rich garden soil. However, there is more to it than that.

 Part of the reason that humus is difficult to define is that scientists do not entirely understand what it is.
 It is distinct from organic matter because it has no shape or structure—not even cells.
 However, it is also derived from organic matter, consisting of decomposed plant and/or animal residues.

-There are a number of related gardening terms that humus can be confused with:
+There are a number of related gardening terms that can cause confusion:

 - Compost.
-Compost is closely related to organic matter.
-It still contains particles of residue that can be decomposed.
-Finished compost may present to the naked eye no signs of the organic matter that went into it, but there are still microscopic structures present that are not found in humus.
+Compost is made up of organic matter.
+It also contains particles of residue that can be further decomposed.
+To the naked eye, finished compost may present no signs of the organic matter that went into it, but there are still microscopic structures present that are not found in humus.

-And as for the bagged humus that you picked up off of the shelf, that was probably nothing more than compost.
-A looser definition of the word humus is typically used for commercial purposes.
+And as for the bagged humus that you picked up off the shelf, that was probably nothing more than compost.
+A looser definition of the word is typically used for commercial purposes.

 Humus, to put it as simply as possible, is the part of the soil that is without structure and is made up of the entirely decomposed remains of plants and animals.

-Gardeners should also note that no soil is entirely humus.
-Humus is just one of the many ingredients that go into a healthy garden soil.
+Gardeners should note that no soil is entirely made up of humus.
+It is just one of the many ingredients that go into a healthy garden soil.

 Benefits of Humus

 Contrary to popular belief, humus has no nutrients, since it is fully decomposed.
-Instead, structureless humus paradoxically plays more of a structural role in garden soil.
+Instead, this structureless substance paradoxically plays more of a structural role in garden soil.

 The following are a few of the functions that humus serves: